Swiss Ephemeris AGPL Licensing for SaaS Developers

 How astrology APIs eliminate AGPL risk for your app

-Cloud-based astrology APIs run their own calculation infrastructure.
-Your application sends a request and receives structured JSON.
-No AGPL-licensed code runs in your environment, and no license obligation transfers to your codebase.
+Calling a hosted API changes where the obligation sits.
+Your application sends a request and receives structured JSON, so no AGPL-licensed code runs in your environment and no copyleft obligation attaches to your codebase.
 This is the same model developers use for payment processing, email delivery, and geocoding: delegate the specialized computation to a service, keep your application logic proprietary.
-You also gain operational benefits.
-The API provider handles ephemeris updates, leap second corrections, and accuracy validation.
-You consume verified results without maintaining astronomical calculation code in your own stack.

 Here is a working example using Roxy Astrology API to generate a natal chart.
 The endpoint is POST /api/v2/astrology/natal-chart and requires a JSON body with birth date, time, coordinates, and timezone offset.